RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Three Principles

-- If it ain’t broke, don’t fix it.
+- "If it ain’t broke, don’t fix it!"
-- Once you know what works do more of it.
+- "If it works, do it more!"
-- If it doesn’t work, don’t do it again: do something different.
+- "If it doesn’t work, stop doing it!"

 ### Four steps to a solution

-1. What do you want?
+1. **Identify** what it is that you want.
-2. How will you know when you have it?
+2. **Specify** how you will know when you have it.
-3. What are you doing already to get there?
+3. **Observe** what you are already doing to get it.
-4. What would be happening if you were a little closer to what you want?
+4. **Predict** what would be happening if you were a little closer to it.

 ### SFT and active listening